William Buckingham

-William Buckingham VC (February 1886 – 15 September 1916) was an English recipient of the Victoria Cross (VC), the highest and most prestigious award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.
+Private William Buckingham VC (February 1886 – 15 September 1916) was an English recipient of the Victoria Cross (VC), the highest and most prestigious award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.
 He received the VC during the First World War, for his actions during the Battle of Neuve Chapelle in March 1915.
 He was killed the following year at Thiepval.

 Early life

 The exact date of William Buckingham's birth is not known, but he was born in February 1886 in Bedford, England.
-He was the oldest child of William and Annie Billington.
+He was the oldest child of William Henry Billington and his wife, Annie Billington.
 His father died in 1888, and his mother remarried in 1891, to Thomas Buckingham.
 A couple of years later, when William was six, he and his brother was placed in the Countesthorpe Cottage Homes, near Leicester, where he would spend most of his youth.

 Military career

-Buckingham joined the British Army in November 1901, when he was nearly 16, and was posted to the 2nd Battalion of The Leicestershire Regiment.
+Buckingham joined the British Army in November 1901, when he was nearly 16, and was posted to the 2nd Battalion of the Leicestershire Regiment.
 With the regiment, he served on Guernsey and in British India.